Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Event management

-Events are actions that occur within a web page, such as clicking a button or hovering over an image.
+Events are actions that occur on a web page, such as clicking a button or hovering over an image.
 We can add event listeners to DOM elements to execute code in response to these events.
-For example, we can add event listeners to DOM elements to execute code in response to these events, button.addEventListener('click', myFunction);
+For example, button.addEventListener('click', myFunction);

 will call myFunction